 (All names of people quoted here have been changed to protect their identity)

-Still curious?
-Read how leaders unused to WFH are grappling with it and tried and tested methods on how to do it well.
-And don't miss #KaapiWithKavi, a Twitter conversation where Kavi answered questions around work and life during the lockdown and after.
+- Don't miss #KaapiWithKavi, a Twitter conversation where Kavi answered questions around work and life during the lockdown and after.